 Alphabot can increase picking labor productivity by a factor of 10x over manual picking from store shelves.
 The picking workstation takes advantage of the bot’s vertical capability by having it enter the workstation from a lower deck, ascend into transfer position in front of the picker, and then exit to an upper deck.
 This design allows for a high rate of flow of robots and totes through the workstation, as well as nearly ideal ergonomics for the picker.
 To ensure accuracy, the workstation controller uses an overhead projector to illuminate both the pick and put locations (pick-to-light and put-to-light), and sensors detect the location of the picker’s hand when making a pick or a put.
 Since the bots move vertically, workstations can be arrayed at multiple vertical elevations, enabling unprecedented space efficiency in high-throughput systems.

-Like a conventional shuttle robot, Alphabot bots operate within a storage structure, running linearly within storage lanes on rails that also act as beams to support stored totes of products to be picked.
-Also like shuttle robots, Alphabot bots transfer totes between their payload bays and storage locations.
-Unlike a shuttle robot but like many other mobile robots, an Alphabot bot can travel in x/y horizontal dimensions on a planar surface such as a floor or deck.
-However, unlike any other robot, an Alphabot bot can also move vertically in the z-dimension to any elevation within the structure and then transition back to moving horizontally at that elevation.
+Like a conventional shuttle robot, Alphabot robots operate within a storage structure, running linearly within storage lanes on rails that also act as beams to support stored totes of products to be picked.
+Also like shuttle robots, Alphabot robots transfer totes between their payload bays and storage locations.
+Unlike a shuttle robot but like many other mobile robots, an Alphabot robot can travel in x/y horizontal dimensions on a planar surface such as a floor or deck.
+However, unlike any other robot, an Alphabot robot can also move vertically in the z-dimension to any elevation within the structure and then transition back to moving horizontally at that elevation.
 It is a true “transformer” robot; at any vertical elevation, the robot can transition between being a mobile robot and a lift, or vice versa.

 Alphabot is leading a Walmart supercenter in Salem, New Hampshire into the future.
 Its goal?
 To revolutionize the online grocery pickup and delivery process for associates and customers.